 Common negative file changes can include:

-• Deleting Files,
+• Deleting Files

-• Altering File Contents or Configurations, and
+• Altering File Contents or Configurations

-• Adding or Replacing Files.
+• Adding or Replacing Files

 5. Changes During Scheduled Patch Updates